On this page...

 Human Growth and Development

 This following document includes examples of age-appropriate and research-based materials and resources which schools and school districts may use to update their human growth and development curricula regarding sexual exploitation by means of the Internet, health and wellness literacy, sexually transmitted diseases (including HPV), and human sexuality.
 These items are not intended to represent an exhaustive list.
 This list will be reviewed/updated on an annual basis.
-The list addresses Iowa Code sections 279.50, 256.11, and 256.9 to develop and make available to school districts, resource-based materials and resources.
+The list addresses Iowa Code section 279.50, Iowa Code section 256.11, and Iowa Code section 256.9 to develop and make available to school districts, resource-based materials and resources.
 Additional research-based materials and resources are available from many other sources including survey data.

 Health Education Requirements (selected edited excerpts)

 Iowa Code section 279.50 Human growth and development instruction (summary).

 1. Each school board provides instruction in kindergarten which gives attention to experiences relating to life skills and human growth and development.
 School districts use research to evaluate and upgrade their instructional materials and teaching strategies for human growth and development.